projectestac/jclic.js/README.md

 * Support for special skins are not yet implemented.
 Only stock skins are available.
 * Playing of MIDI files not yet implemented
 * Loading of big (about 10MB) JClic project files from zipped files can crash on tablets and mobile devices with low memory resources.
 This is due to a [known issue](https://github.com/Stuk/jszip/issues/135) of JSZip.
-* The project has been tested only with the latest versions of Chrome/Chromium and Firefox.
+* The project is regulary checked with the latest versions of Chrome/Chromium, Firefox and Edge.
+Please update your web browsers!

 ## How to build JClic.js